KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/introduction-to-komodo-dex.md

 This is the idea of an atomic swap.
 It is simply a trade of assets between two users where, assuming both behave honestly, ownership over the assets is not released until both sides are secure in receiving a fair outcome.
 If one side tries to cheat or makes any kind of mistake, they cannot receive a financial reward from it, and the non-offending side cannot be penalized or lose their funds.

-An atomic swap can do everything else that both the decentralized-gateway model and the centralized-exchange model can do.
+An atomic swap can do everything else that both the DEX and CEX models can do.
 Atomic swaps can be conducted quickly; users may form networks of high liquidity trading; nearly all types of cryptocurrencies can be exchanged.

-However, the nature of an atomic swap is unique in comparison with the opposing models, as the latter require third-party intervention.
+However, the nature of an atomic swap is unique in comparison with the opposing models, as an atomic swap does not require third-party intervention.
+This can provide simplicity for both the user, the entrepreneur, and even the developer.
+Depending on the application, the cost may also be dramatically cheaper, as far less infrastructure and manpower is required.

 -- graphic title: Technical Comparisons --
 | Capability | Atomic Swap | Decentralized Gateway | Centralized Exchange |